Metaphor vs Simile: Key Differences and Usage with Examples

 Tips for Crafting Your Similes

-Experiment with contrasts for added depth, e.g., “bright as neon but as unfeeling as stone.”
+• Use contrast as an additional layer, e.g., "bright as neon but as unfeeling as stone.

 Enhancing Writing with Metaphors

-Choose metaphors that align with the mood of your writing.
+• Pick metaphors that express the feeling of your writing.

 Mastering Figurative Language Across Contexts